zellux/sublime-text-config/JsFormat/README.md

-### This is essentially a mirror of [jdc0589/JsFormat](https://github.com/jdc0589/JsFormat).
-Please submit issues there.
-I will keep this repo up to date.
 ## Summary
 JsFormat is a javascipt formatting plugin for Sublime Text 2.
 It uses the commandline/python-module javascript formatter from http://jsbeautifier.org/ to format the selected text, or the entire file if there is no selection.
 The plugin does not check to make sure the buffer has a ".js" file type, it just javascript formats the selection/file.
 Thus, use with caution if you are in an html file.

-*I am investigating replacing JsFormat with an 'all in one' formatting plugin to support multiple languages: [Format](http://github.com/jdc0589/Format) (very very pre-alpha).
-JsFormat's complete feature set would be present for js/json files.
-Please leave me some feedback if you think this is a good/bad idea.*

 ## Features
 * javascript/json formatting (obviously)